If the product information and voucher information are different, please be sure to use it according to the information written on the voucher.

 Last entry 17:45

-Operating hours may vary depending on the season.
-For more details, please refer to the official website .
+Operating hours may vary by season.
+Please refer to the official website for details.

 Château de Versailles